jeswcollins/PPI/README.md

 # PPI
 PPI is a protein-protein interaction network visualization based on [vis.js](http://visjs.org/).
 Try it here: http://jeswcollins.github.io/PPI.
-Contributions, questions, or criticism is welcome.
+Please feel free to contribute, question, or criticize.

 Based on discussions with colleagues Phil Snyder (Vertex) and Venky Soundararajan (nference), I decided to start putting together a protein-protein interaction network visualization.